Whimmery/IT-Security-Questions/README.md

 -A combination of 2 interviews, left out the majority of team building general questions,etc- EX: "How do you work understress?"

+*  What are top 10 OWASP Vulnerabilities?
+*  What is DMZ?
 *  What are ports and their numbers like DNS, FTP, and DHCP?
 *  What is the OSI model layers and what were their functions?
 *  What is a DNS?